1080 and PAPP animal bait

 However, constraints in availability may limit its effectiveness and users should not rely on an antidote as a method to reduce harm to non-target animals.

-All incidents of suspected 1080 or PAPP poisoning of non-target animals, including domestic dogs, must be reported to the Customer Service Centre on 136 186.
+All incidents of suspected 1080 or PAPP poisoning of non-target animals, including domestic dogs, must be reported to the Customer Contact Centre on 136 186.

 Alternative control methods